MiKTeX/miktex/README.md

 * Libraries

-  On Unix-alike platforms, you will need development packages (header files) for a handful of popular libraries.
+  On Unix-alike platforms (including macOS), you will need development packages (header files) for a handful of popular libraries.
 Please see the top-level `CMakeLists.txt` for more information.

 ## Running CMake